fogus/spiel/wurfelspiel/dwnsiwn/README.markdown

 Goal
 ====

-To have the most points on the majority of the three dice pyramid faces.
+To have the most points on the majority of the three pyramid faces.

 Gameplay
 ========